-This bill amends existing laws regarding child foster care providers and prospective adoptive parents in Iowa, specifically addressing the treatment of individuals' sincerely held religious or moral beliefs related to sexual orientation and gender identity.
-It prohibits the Department of Health and Human Services (HHS) from requiring foster parents or prospective adoptive parents to affirm or support policies that conflict with their beliefs.
-Additionally, it prevents HHS from disqualifying individuals from providing foster care or adoption services based on these beliefs.
-However, the bill clarifies that HHS can still consider the beliefs of the child and their family when determining appropriate placements.
+This bill amends Iowa law to protect the sincerely held religious or moral beliefs of child foster care providers and prospective adoptive parents regarding sexual orientation and gender identity.
+It prohibits the Department of Health and Human Services (HHS) from requiring foster parents to affirm or support policies that conflict with their beliefs and from disqualifying individuals from providing foster care based on these beliefs.
+Additionally, HHS and its designees are barred from adopting any standards or policies that would prevent a foster parent from being considered based on their beliefs.
+However, the bill clarifies that HHS can still consider the beliefs of a child and their family when determining appropriate placements.

 Statutes affected: Introduced: 237.10, 600.7A